twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Posts that are not confidently labeled by the model remain unassigned and are not included in topic modeling.

 In the second phase, we train a _Topic Model_ over all of the notes and ratings which have been assigned to each topic.
-The topic model uses the same architecture and hyperparameters as the Core model.
+Topic Models share the same architecture and hyperparmeters as the Core Model, but differ in the rating selection process.
+Since the Core Model runs on a larger dataset spanning topics, the Core Model includes two matrix factorizations separated by a step which filters ratings to include raters who have a demonstrated pattern of identifying Helpful notes that bridge perspectives.
+Given that Topic Models are trained on less data, we find that Topic Models perform best without the rating filter, which tends to remove too many ratings for the model to make confident predictions.

-At present, the topic models function to uphold a high standard of helpfulness across viewpoints by preventing some notes from receiving Helpful status if the note is not found Helpful across the space of topic representations or if the note is too aligned with a single perspective.
+At present, the Topic Models function to uphold a high standard of helpfulness across viewpoints by preventing some notes from receiving Helpful status if the note is not found Helpful across the space of topic representations or if the note is too aligned with a single perspective.
-If topic modeling assigns an intercept below 0.25 or a factor magnitude greater than 0.5, then the note will only be eligible for Needs More Ratings or Not Helpful status.
+If topic modeling assigns an intercept below 0.24 or a factor magnitude greater than 0.51, then the note will only be eligible for Needs More Ratings or Not Helpful status.
-Note that to ensure topic model factors and intercepts reflect sufficient underlying signal, topic models only update note status if the note has 5 or more raters with both positive and negative factors in the topic model.
+Note that to ensure Topic Model factors and intercepts reflect sufficient underlying signal, Topic Models only update note status if the note has 5 or more raters with both positive and negative factors in the Topic Model.

 ## Expanded Consensus Trial